walkerstack/Sluice/README.md

 ### 2. Install hooks

-Haiflow uses [Claude Code hooks](https://docs.anthropic.com/en/docs/claude-code/hooks) to track session state.
+Sluice uses Claude Code hooks to track session state.
 The setup command merges hook config into `~/.claude/settings.json`:

 ```bash
 bun run setup
 ```

-The hooks are thin HTTP forwarders — they POST Claude Code events to the haiflow server.
+The hooks are thin HTTP forwarders — they POST Claude Code events to the server.
 If the server isn't running, they silently no-op.
 They won't interfere with non-orchestrated Claude sessions (the server ignores unknown session IDs).

 ### 3. Configure environment (optional)